 Dressing up with my fedora and whip I would impersonate the actions and mannerisms of Harrison Ford.
 My early childhood consisted of a love for the Indiana Jones films and I could not imagine my life without them.
 Constant action, funny moments, love, and drama are the reasons why many people enjoy these movies.
 Steven Spielberg proved that he was a master of his craft by directing such powerful cinema.
 Even though this is a fan favorite among many people there is content that people may find offensive and racist.

 The story takes place in colonial India in the year of 1935.
 Indiana and his companions “Short Round,” and Willie come up on a poor village where their sacred rocks have been stolen.
 In order for the spirit of the community to survive the rocks must be returned.
 Eventually the trio ends up at a temple where they encounter interesting food, child slavery, and voodoo magic.
 The goal of Spielberg was to actually film in India but negative stereotypes deterred this possibility.

 In Hollywood today, minorities have been more present in films which helps produce more content that is diverse.
-Generally they have been made to feel like they are unwanted because of the roles that they played.
+Generally they have been made to feel like they are unwelcome because of the roles in which they were assigned.
 In this film the Indian people are often mocked or treated in ways that are unwanted.
 In the past minorities were given roles that always made people laugh at them, lead to their downfall, or portrayed them as the “bad guy”.

 The Indiana Jones movies are enjoyed by many fans across the planet but the prejudice and racism in Indiana Jones and the Temple of Doom are hurtful.
 Indian people need to be treated with the same amount of respect and dignity in Hollywood.
 Rather than giving minorities the role of the “bad guy” or assailant we should give them lead roles.
 Switching the system up and providing the public with fresh material would lead to less prejudice and a more diverse-friendly society.